Nullify-Platform/Logger/pylogtracer/README.md

-# PyLogTrace - Structured Logging and Tracing for Python
+# PyLogTracer - Structured Logging and Tracing for Python

 ## Overview
-PyLogTrace is a Python logging and tracing library that wraps `loguru` for structured logging and integrates with OpenTelemetry to send traces to Grafana Tempo.
+PyLogTracer is a Python logging and tracing library that wraps `loguru` for structured logging and integrates with OpenTelemetry to send traces to Grafana Tempo.

 ## Features
 - JSON structured logging via `loguru`